-- 1/2 cup corn syrup
+- ½ cup corn syrup

-- 1/4 cup freshly squeezed lime juice
+- ¼ cup lime juice freshly squeezed

 - Scoop the mango and pineapple into a blender.
 Add the corn syrup and lime juice and blend until smooth, about 30 seconds.
 Pour the mixture through a strainer set over a bowl and use the back of a spoon to press the liquid through the strainer.
 Discard any solids.
 Cover the fruit puree with plastic wrap and refrigerate until very cold, several hours or overnight.

 - Follow the directions according to the ice cream maker’s instructions and churn/freeze the sorbet until it’s the consistency of soft serve — about 15-20 minutes.
 Transfer to a container and freeze for two hours or until set.

 If frozen overnight, let the sorbet sit on the counter for 15-20 minutes before scooping – to soften up a bit.

 I can’t have corn syrup.
 Can you recommend a substitute that would give this texture without being grainy?